Pattern Reviews, Sewing Hacks, Tips & Free Patterns

 Cut along the line.

-Once its cut, it’ll resemble a plague mask.
+Once it’s cut, it’ll resemble a plague mask.

 Fabric Stuff

 Next, wash, dry, and iron your fabric if you haven't already.
+This is totally optional.

 What fabric(s) did you choose?
 Did you go with a solid color or a fun novelty print?

 Grab your scarf pattern piece and lay it on top of your folded fabric.
 Line up the folded edge of the fabric with the pattern side that says FOLD.
-You can do this with RST or WST, it won't make a difference for this pattern.
+You can do this with RST or WST; it won't make a difference for this pattern.

-Use pattern weights to hold the piece down, while you trace out the shape.
-Use an air soluble pen or a chalk pen to trace.
+Use pattern weights to hold the piece down while you trace out the shape.
+Use an air-soluble pen or a chalk pen to trace.
 Cut along the lines.

 Repeat the steps for the other side.
 You are tracing an outer and inner piece of fabric for your hair scarf.
 Cut.